EmilHvitfeldt/xaringancolor/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of xaringancolor is to allow you to change the colors in a uniform fashion across text, equations and code.
+The goal of xaringancolor is to allow you to change the colors uniformly across text, equations, and code.

 ## Installation